 - A JAG episode set in Iran has an American on trial for violating their airspace.
 While the first part of the trial seems, if not sympathetic to the prisoner, remotely interested in distributing justice, at one point Rabb manages to prove that the planes were miles outside the country's airspace.
 Then, a recess is asked, and when they come back, the witness changes the original distance that would prove the prisoner's innocence, and the records from where he stated the other distance just magically vanish.
 Good thing it was a Decoy Trial and the plan was to break out the prisoner anyway.

 - In Killer Women, Molly Parker's in the middle of divorcing her abusive and manipulative ex-husband.
 Unfortunately, he's a state senator, and the judge presiding over the proceedings happens to be a friend of his.
 When they go to finalize it, the judge declares that you can't have 'irreconcilable differences' if only one person wants to be divorced, refusing to go any further.

 - A LazyTown episode featured Robbie Rotten stealing a cake and framing Sportacus.
 In a trial where Robbie acted as a prosecutor, he asked Sportacus questions like if it was true nobody saw him not eating the cake.
-In the end, he played the judge (Mayor Meanswell) like a puppet (sure, unlike Sportacus, Stephanie and Robbie, all characters are literal puppets but still).
+In the end, he played the judge (Mayor Meanswell) like a puppet (granted, the mayor is a literal puppet but still).